Walsker/comp3008-p2-1.3/README.md

 Imagept21 Log file: `imagept21.csv`

+## Instructions

+You'll need [Node.js](https://nodejs.org/en/) to run this project.
+We used Node v13.8.0.
+We can't guarantee that the program will run the same way if you use a lesser version of Node.

+You'll also need the [Yarn Package Manager](https://classic.yarnpkg.com/) for this project. **This project uses Yarn 1.0, specifically version 1.22.0.** Yarn 2.0 most likely won't work.

+Once the repository is cloned, run the following commands within it:

+- `yarn install`
+- `node index.js`

+You should see a new file, `output.csv`.
+This is the result of the program.

 ## Pseudocode

 To process the two log files, we're only paying attention to two events: logging in successfully i.e. `"login,success"`, and logging in unsuccessfully i.e. `"login,failed"`.
 From those events, we need to gather